wafna/kotlin-full-stack/README.md

 This project implements a server around a database and a web application written entirely in Kotlin.

+The web application introspects the target database.

-Includes Flyway, Ktor, Kotlin/JS, React, and integration tests with Postgres containers.
+Includes Flyway, Ktor, Kotlin/JS, React, docker-compose, and integration tests with Postgres containers.

 | Sub-project                      | Description                                     |
 |----------------------------------|-------------------------------------------------|